Psychiatric Mental Health Nurse Practitioner (PMHNP) Postgraduate Certificate Overview

 - Provide culturally sensitive care in a manner that is responsive to the client's cultural and spiritual beliefs.

-Note: At this time, residents of the following states and territories may not enroll in this program: Arizona, District of Columbia, Florida, Georgia, Hawaii, Iowa, Louisiana, Maryland, New Jersey, New York, North Dakota, Oregon, Tennessee, Utah, Washington, West Virginia, Guam, and Puerto Rico.
+Note: At this time, residents of the following states and territories may not enroll in this program: Arizona, District of Columbia, Florida, Hawaii, Louisiana, New York, Oregon, Tennessee, Utah, Washington, West Virginia, Guam, and Puerto Rico.
 In addition, international students are not eligible to enroll in the program.